vaut-io/website/README.md

 Let us handle everything so you don't have to.

 - Design
-- Development
+- Development and hosting
-- Hosting
-- Analytics
+- Add-on: analytics and SEO

 Do interviews?
 We use XYZ technologies (JAMstack - Astro, Tailwind, Alpinejs, Svelte).